 Cast A Wide Net

 Many of our nanny candidates make the mistake of falling in love with a particular job description and decide not to pursue any of our other opportunities.
 Since we typically have anywhere from 50 to 250+ applicants for each role, the odds of being successfully placed through our agency increase exponentially if you find multiple positions you are interested in pursuing!
 In this case, even if the position that originally caught your eye becomes unavailable, you will still be in the running for other positions and given a higher priority than candidates who are applying for the first time.

 Know Your Strengths And How To Express Them

-One of the questions that candidates have the most difficult time answering is ‘what makes you stand out as a nanny?’
-We are in particular always seeking candidates who, in addition to an extensive background in childcare, understand the value of their other skills and passions and have ideas or thoughts around how to bring those interests into their workplace and enhance the lives and development of the children in their care in creative and collaborative ways!
+One of the questions that candidates have the most difficulty answering is ‘what makes you stand out as a nanny?’
+We are always seeking candidates who, in addition to an extensive background in childcare, understand the value of their other skills and passions and have ideas or thoughts about how to bring those interests into their workplace and enhance the lives and development of the children in their care in creative and collaborative ways!

 Have A Gorgeous Resume

 Since we don’t have the opportunity to speak with every candidate who applies, our decision on who to advance is reliant on your resume and the answers you provide to our job-specific screening questions.
 Your resume doesn’t need to be crafted by a graphic designer.
 Still, it should be straightforward with each childcare position listed out, simple to read, and highlight any special skills you have, including language skills, educational degrees, interests, volunteering experience, and anything else that makes you unique!